 Vocational qualifications in Australia include Certificate I – IV.
 These qualifications help you develop from a competent operator to a supervisor.
 You can then study for a Diploma to take you up to para-professional level, which takes up to two years.
 The highest level of vocational qualification in Australia is the Advanced Diploma.
 It takes up to three years to complete and qualifies you for junior management positions.

 Degree preparation programmes

-ANU works with ANU College, which provides pathway programs to support international students to adapt to living and studying in Australia.
+ANU works with ANU College, which provides its pathway programs and supports international students to adapt to living and studying in Australia.
 University preparation programs include subject-specific diplomas and English language courses.